Mendi23/codeMIPs/Results/README.md

 * The user name that made the change.
 * Which files (only ids) got changed.

-And at the and there is a summary for the whole table
+And at the and there is a summary for the whole table. <br />
+In addition, there is a summary for each user.